Sodium tetraphenylborate

 Sodium tetraphenylborate is the organic compound with the formula NaB(C6H5)4.
 It is a salt, wherein the anion consists of four phenyl rings bonded to boron.
 This white crystalline solid is used to prepare other tetraphenylborate salts, which are often highly soluble in organic solvents.
-The compound is used in inorganic and organometallic chemistry as a precipitating agent for potassium, ammonium, rubidium, and cesium ions, and some organic nitrogen compounds.
+The compound is used in inorganic and organometallic chemistry as a precipitating agent for potassium, ammonium, rubidium, and caesium ions, and some organic nitrogen compounds.

 Synthesis and structure

 Sodium tetraphenylborate is synthesized by the reaction between sodium tetrafluoroborate and phenylmagnesium bromide: